durodolahabib043/BetWorksLogin/README.md

   1. Xcode Version 12.3 , Swift 5
   2. This app was tested with iphone x , version 12.1 (16B92)

-## Focus Areas.
-As stated above, i focused more on Architecture (MVVM) and unit-test

 ## Unit Test